Skip to Content

 Swimwear: Of course.
 This is an essential item to pack with you when you visit a cenote!
 I’m currently in love with bikinis from ZAFUL – I kinda want to buy them all!

 Biodegradable Sunscreen: One of the most important Cenote Dos Ojos facts is that the use of sunscreen is not allowed.
 If you need to use it, only go for 100% biodegradable sunscreen.
-Please make sure not to apply regular sunscreen before entering Dos Ojos Cenote in Tulum or any other cenote, as it can damage the ecosystem.

 CENOTE DOS OJOS FAQ

-How much does it cost to visit Cenote Dos Ojos in 2023?
+How much does it cost to visit Cenote Dos Ojos in 2024?

 The Dos Ojos Cenote price is 350 MXN (approximately 18 USD) at the time of writing.